BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 # LethalCompany_ModelReplacementAPI

 Helps the user create model replacement mods in Lethal Company.
-[See the wiki](https://github.com/BunyaPineTree/LethalCompany_ModelReplacementAPI/wiki) for more info on how this is done.
+[See the wiki](https://github.com/BunyaPineTree/LethalCompany_ModelReplacementAPI/wiki) for more info.
+Developers [see the SDK repo(in progress)](https://github.com/BunyaPineTree/LethalCompany_ModelReplacementSDK) if you want to contribute to its development.

 Features
 -
 - A unitypackage based workflow to simplify model replacement and assetbundle creation.
-- A skin registry that allows the user to set specific skin names to specific models, or override that entirely and make all players the same model.
+- A skin registry that allows the user to set specific skin names to specific models, default models replacements, or override that entirely and make all players the same model.
+It is also possible to except a model replacement from the registry entirely, and implement your own logic.
 - Seemingly client side
 - More Company cosmetic support
 - 3rdPerson and LCThirdPerson support
+- TooManyEmotes support
+- MirrorDecor support in progress

 How it works
 -